dnullproject/haltoping/README.md

 ```

 > [!NOTE]
-> You can re-run script with different target IP, it will reinstall script
+> You can re-run install.sh with different target IP, it will reinstall script

 This will copy script into `/usr/local/bin/haloping`, and start it with systemd unit `haltoping.service`.